Varanasi bomb blast

 Road cleaning for VVIPs

-The whole city was closed in the protest against the bomb blast
+The whole city was closed in the protest of the bomb blast

-The whole city was closed in the protest against the bomb blast
+The whole city was closed in the protest of the bomb blast

 Kashmir Issue

 I returned from a trip to Jammu & Kashmir a few days ago.
-Although my trip was not successful because the police stopped us from entering the Kashmir Valley due to bad weather and violence, I have no regrets, as I got to talk with the locals and the Indian Army about the biggest social issue in India: Kashmir and the tensions between Hindus and Muslims.
-I wanted to visit the Amarnath Temple, one of the holiest places on the planet for Hindus.
-I had been to Kashmir about ten years ago, at which time it marked the beginning of better times in the Kashmir Valley.
+Although I couldn’t complete my pilgrimage—since the police stopped us from entering the Kashmir Valley due to bad weather and ongoing violence—I have no regrets.
+I still had the chance to talk with locals and members of the Indian Army about one of the biggest social issues in India: the Kashmir conflict and the tensions between Hindus and Muslims.

 Finally received Indian passport